Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/70-CustomisationAndMaintenance.md

 When using a module in production things are a bit different.
 A site owner may want to further customise some templates, so the system-wide resources directory should not be used by the module itself out of the box.
 This is not really a technical problem, but just a question of how the deployment process should be.
 You can for example move the overridden templates into the module before a release.

-If you need additional display-oriented logic, simply create a Twig extension (Smarty view plugin in Zikula 1.3.x) encapsulating your efforts in a file which is not affected by the generator at all.
+If you need additional display-oriented logic, simply create a Twig extension (Smarty view plug-in in Zikula 1.3.x) encapsulating your efforts in a file which is not affected by the generator at all.

 ### Code additions